It's a question we get asked a lot. And it's vital information for parents.

 How To Clear A Blocked Nose

-It makes sense to flush out and clear the nasal passages as quickly as possible, and as often is needed.
+Parents can flush out and clear the nasal passages as quickly as possible, and as often is needed.

 A 2-step process is recommended:

 Step 1.
 Flushing each nostril with 2-3 squirts of saline spray.
 Saline spray is natural, purified salt water.
 Saline has no medical or chemical dangers, so is safe to use daily from birth.
+Breastmilk is mother nature's saline, as is an excellent alternative to store bought saline.

 Dry mouth and nose can cause early waking.